Enrico Caruso

 Enrico Caruso (Note: English: /kəˈruːzoʊ/ kə-ROO-zoh, /USalsokəˈruːsoʊ/ kə-ROO-soh, /it/.)
 (25 February 1873 – 2 August 1921) was an Italian operatic tenor, who sang to great acclaim at the major opera houses of Europe and the Americas, appearing in a wide variety of roles that ranged from the lyric to the dramatic.
-Generally recognized as the first international recording star, Caruso made around 250 commercially released recordings from 1902 to 1920.
+Generally recognized as the preeminent tenor of the 20th century and the first international recording star, Caruso made around 250 commercially released recordings between 1902 and 1920.